Audience

 Phase 1:

-Create your Migration Jobs.
-When you create a migration job, Migration App automatically scans the Source and provides intelligence as to the size and nature of the job.
-This can advise you whether to proceed or instead restructure the migration project before beginning any actual migration.
+Create Migration Jobs.
+When a job is created, Migration App automatically scans the Source and provides intelligence as to the size and nature of the job.
+This can advise whether to proceed or instead restructure the migration project before beginning any actual migration.

-This scan helps you to identify if there are unsupported characters that need to be sanitized, as well as any files that will not be migrated due to incompatibility with the Egnyte Cloud platform.
-After the scan is complete, you will have some basic information made available in the Migration Details page user interface.
-In addition, we recommend that you download the Migration Report and review the information provided in the Scan register of the file.
+This scan helps identify if any unsupported characters need to be sanitized, as well as any files that will not be migrated due to incompatibility with the Egnyte Cloud platform.
+After the scan is complete, the user will have some basic information made available in the Migration Details page user interface.
+Additionally, it is recommended that the user download the Migration Report and review the information provided in the Scan register of the file.

 Phase 2:

 Seed the data from the Source.
 This is the initial Data Migration to copy data to Egnyte and will take the most time.
-It will also give you visibility into whether you need to address any unsupported filenames or pathnames that are too long.
+It will also give the user visibility into whether they need to address any unsupported filenames or pathnames that are too long.
 Don’t worry about users making normal everyday changes to the source data; they can continue working with their content and you'll be able to true it up in a later phase.
-Be sure to communicate basic guidelines to your users, as described above in Before You Begin, point 6.
+Be sure to communicate basic guidelines to the users, as described above in Before You Begin, point 6.

-You will be offered several Data Migration Options after you select Migrate Data from the Migration Actions dropdown button.
-Be sure you understand how these options are applied by reading the following Helpdesk articles:
+There will be several Data Migration Options after selecting Migrate Data from the Migration Actions dropdown button.
+To understand how these options are applied, refer to the following Helpdesk articles.

 Important Notes about Case-Sensitivity:

-- We recommend you instruct users not to change the case of file or folder names on the source once the migration has begun.
-The Egnyte platform is not case-sensitive, so it sees LEGAL and Legal as the same file name.
-But the utility at the heart of the Migration App is case-sensitive, so it sees LEGAL and Legal as two different file names.
-The result is the potential to completely lose your data during Phase 3 (True-Ups.)
+- Egnyte recommends instructing users not to change the case of file or folder names on the source once the migration has begun.
+The Egnyte platform is not case-sensitive, so it sees 'LEGAL' and 'Legal' as the same file name.
+But the utility at the heart of the Migration App is case-sensitive, so it sees 'LEGAL' and 'Legal' as two different file names.
+This can potentially lead to data loss during Phase 3 (True-Ups.)

-- If you have enabled Canonical Support on your directories, we strongly recommend that you disable it.
-This is not compatible with the Egnyte CFS (Cloud File System.)
+- If Canonical Support is enabled on user directories, it is strongly recommended to disable it, as it is not compatible with the Egnyte Cloud File System (CFS).

 Phase 3:

 Run True-Ups.
-After some period of time has lapsed since you ran the Migrate Data command, it’s time to True-Up or Sync your data.
-To do this, return to your Migration Dashboard, navigate to the Migration Job in question and select True-Up Data from the migration actions menu.
-This generally will take much less time than the first Data Migration, as it will mirror the Source and only migrate new or changed files (sometimes called the "deltas").
-It will also give you an estimate for how much data changes at the Source over that period of time, and therefore how long to plan for the final True-Up and Cutover.
+After some time has passed since running the Migrate Data command, it’s time to True-Up or sync the data.
+To do this, return to the Migration Dashboard, navigate to the Migration Job in question, and select True-Up Data from the migration action menu.
+This generally takes much less time than the first Data Migration, as it will mirror the Source and only migrate new or changed files (sometimes called the 'deltas').
+It will also provide an estimate of how much data has changed at the Source during that period, helping the user plan for the final True-Up and Cutover.

 Most migration jobs involve several True-Ups before the final Cutover.